 FloridaCommerce has established compliant standards for construction.
 Construction contractors will be qualified through an invitation to bid process.
 To ensure full and open competition, through an invitation to bid process, FloridaCommerce will follow 24 CFR 570.489(g) at a minimum and all state procurement laws.
 Contractors will comply with Section 3 of the Housing and Urban Development Act of 1968 (12.
 U.S.C.
 1700lu), and implementing regulations at 24 CFR part 135.
 Contractors selected under FloridaCommerce will ensure, to the greatest extent feasible, that employment and other economic opportunities are directed to low-and very low income persons, particularly local residents and businesses that meet the qualifications of the project.
-Contractors will make every effort to recruit, target and direct opportunities.
+Contractors will make every effort to recruit, target and direct opportunities to Section 3 residents and businesses as well as notifying Section 3 residents about training opportunities.
 FloridaCommerce will provide Contractors with helpful resources to maximize these efforts including, but not limited to, a Section 3 Business Registry, and examples of training and employment opportunities.
 Contractor procurement procedures will be monitored by FloridaCommerce.